AyaElsawyElghaysh/ML_END_PROJECT/README.md

 ## END TO END ML project
--  this project for learing how I am push myself into creating a well-structured machinelearning project and how to deploy it as well
+-  this project for learing how can I push myself into creating a well-structured machinelearning project and how to deploy it as well